 Salt is hidden in foods such as packet/canned products, instant noodles, soups, ketchups, sauces and salty savoury snacks, as well as the everyday foods we eat like bread and breakfast cereals, so it’s important to use nutritional information on the front or back of packs to make low salt choices.
-Often salt is listed as sodium on packaged food.
-To convert the figure for sodium to salt, you need to multiply by 2.5.
 Many everyday foods such as bread and cereals contain a lot of salt too.

 Often high in saturated fat, salt and sugar, processed foods can pose a quandry when trying to eat healthily.
 Try cooking from scratch, using basic, fresh and if possible, seasonal ingredients.
 Also check food labels.

-It’s important to stick to recommended limits for alcohol of no more than 2-3 units a day for women and 3-4 for men.
-Avoid binge drinking and if you do, avoid alcohol for the following 48 hours.
+It is important to stick to recommended limits for alcohol - 14 units a week.
+Avoid binge drinking and if you do over indulge, avoid alcohol for the following 48 hours.
 Alcohol is also high in calories and even a small amount can increase your appetite and so can be linked to weight gain.
 For more information on healthy drinking habits, visit drinkaware.co.uk.